makrai/notes/zhang2310-socioprag-64-lang.md

 ### 5.2.3 How do LLMs perform across different SM tasks?
 They are

-* inferior at humor and antisocial language detection while being
+* inferior at humor and antisocial language detection
 * relatively better at sentiment and emotion recognition tasks
 * BLOOMZ-P3, BLOOMZ, and mT0 exhibit considerable enhancements (> 5 points) on
   sentiment and emotion when compared to their respective initialization
 * instruction tuned models perform significantly worse on aggressive language detection and humor detection tasks
-  * BLOOMZ-P3, BLOOMZ, BLOOM-Bactrian, and mT0 all incur a loss of more than 5 points on these two tasks
+  * BLOOMZ-P3, BLOOMZ, BLOOM-Bactrian, and mT0 all incur a loss of > 5 points
+    on these two tasks
-  * Upon investigating the predictions: many false negatives predictions.
-For a concrete example, we show that BLOOMZ-P3 predict most
+  * Upon investigating the predictions: many false negatives
-* ChatGPT outperforms the open-source LLMs on all tasks except dangerous language detection
+* ChatGPT outperforms the open-source LLMs on all tasks except dangerous lang
-  * Compared to InfoDCL, we find gaps favoring InfoDCL in subjectivity analysis (a difference of 9.47), emotion recognition (a difference of 10.68), and irony & sarcasm detection (a difference of 10.70).
-ChatGPT also
+  * Compared to InfoDCL, we find gaps favoring InfoDCL in subjectivity analysis (a difference of 9.47), emotion recognition (10.68), and irony & sarcasm detection (a difference of 10.70)
-  * largely lags behind InfoDCL in humor detection (a difference of 15.40) and antisocial language detection (a difference of 14.06).
-As the example shows
+  * largely lags behind InfoDCL in humor detection (a difference of 15.40) and antisocial language detection (a difference of 14.06)
     * makes more false positive errors (classifies non-hateful as hateful)

 ### 5.2.4 How do LLMs perform across different languages? (instruction finet)